Marc Alcalà i Rams

 Analytical sociology

-I am a doctoral student at the Department of Social and Cultural Anthropology of the Autonomous University of Barcelona (UAB) since October 2023, funded by a University Professor Training Grant (FPU) from the Ministry of Science, Innovation and Universities of Spain.
-My thesis titled HANIN-ESP-ID focuses on the identities and senses of belonging of migrants from Korea in Spain, and is supervised by professor Miranda Lubbers and Dr. Jihye Kim, lecturer in Korean Studies at the Asia Institute, University of Melbourne.
+I am a doctoral student at the Department of Social and Cultural Anthropology of the Autonomous University of Barcelona (UAB) since October 2023, funded by a University Teaching Staff Training Grant (FPU) from the Ministry of Science, Innovation and Universities of Spain.
+My thesis project, titled HANIN-ESP-ID, focuses on the identities and senses of belonging of migrants from Korea in Spain, and is supervised by Professor Miranda Lubbers and Dr. Jihye Kim (lecturer in Korean Studies at the Asia Institute in the University of Melbourne).

-My main research interests are identities, migrations, ethnicities, sociolinguistics and nationalisms, with a focus on Catalonia and Korea.
-Methodologically, I specialize in qualitative methods, but I'm currently applying a mixed-methods approach through social network analysis.
-My research has been published in the Revista d'Etnologia de Catalunya (REC), and Treballs de Sociolingüística Catalana (TSC).
+My main research interests are identities, migrations, sociolinguistics and nationalisms, with a current focus on Catalonia and Korea.
+Methodologically, I specialize in qualitative methods, but I am currently applying a mixed-methods approach through social network analysis.
+My research has been published in Revista d'Etnologia de Catalunya (REC), and Treballs de Sociolingüística Catalana (TSC).

 Publications